Pâté

 Pâté (/ˈpæteɪ/ PAT-ay, /pæˈteɪ, pɑː-/ pa(h)-TAY, /fr/) is a forcemeat.
-Originally, the dish was cooked in a pastry case; in more recent times it is more usually cooked without pastry in a terrine.
+Originally, the dish was cooked in a pastry case and called pâté en croute; in more recent times it is more usually cooked without pastry in a terrine, and called pâté en terrine or simply terrine.
 Various ingredients are used, which may include meat from pork, poultry, fish or beef; fat; vegetables; herbs; spices; wine; and brandy.

 History and etymology

 Both the Dictionnaire de l'Académie française and the Oxford English Dictionary (OED) date the term back to the 12th century.
 The former gives the original meaning as a "culinary preparation consisting of minced meat or fish surrounded by dough and baked in the oven"; the OED's definition is "a pie or pastry usually filled with finely minced meat, fish, vegetables, etc." The French words pâte (pastry) and pâté are both derived from the Latin pasta meaning paste or dough (as is the English "pastry").
 By the 19th century the pastry case was often dispensed with.
 According to Larousse Gastronomique, when there is a pastry case the dish is pâté en croute and when there is not, and the mixture is cooked in a dish (called a terrine), it is pâté en terrine, often abbreviated to terrine or pâté, terms used interchangeably in both French and English usage.
 A patty is a similar dish, and its name comes from a 19th-century English corruption of the French word pâté.

 Pâté was known to the Romans, who generally made it with pork, although other main ingredients might include marinated and spiced birds' tongues.
-In the Middle Ages, there were numerous recipes for pâtisseries (meats – pork, poultry, game or fish – cooked in pastry).
+In the Middle Ages, there were numerous recipes for pâtisseries (meats—pork, poultry, game or fish— cooked in pastry).

 Tinned pâté, being shelf-stable, has sometimes been included in military rations, for, among others, the French Armed Forces, whose rations have included tinned pâté for more than 100 years.